 I gained a double BA in Political Science and Māori Studies in New Zealand, then worked in a small law office for 4 years, performing research, drafting, office management, and client liaison duties.
 I then chased a beautiful woman to Vancouver, went to Burning Man, had a complete emotional and mental breakdown, came home and went bush for a week to get my head straight, and finally decided to move to Melbourne and make massage my main focus in life.
 (That’s the short version of the story!)

 I chose massage because it stimulates my geek-brain, at the same time as it helps people.
 I love it when someone gets off the table at the end of a treatment, and I’ve done something that helps them live their lives more comfortably.

 From time to time, yes.
 However, we would be remiss as therapists if we didn’t look after ourselves!

-I am aware that the average career length for a massage therapist is 4.7 years, and the number one reason for exiting the profession is repetitive strain injury (RSI), also known as occupational overuse syndrome (OOS).
+I am aware that the average career length for a massage therapist is just under 5 years, and the number one reason for exiting the profession is repetitive strain injury (RSI), also known as occupational overuse syndrome (OOS).

 How do you know what to do during a treatment?

 I firmly believe that with good assessment, a treatment plan writes itself.